DanielBerith/ElevatorSimulation.clean/README.md

-Below is an example README.md file for your Elevator Simulation project:

----

 # Elevator Simulation

 A challenging console application in C# that simulates the movement of elevators within a large building to optimize passenger transportation.
 The solution is built using Clean Architecture, SOLID principles, and object-oriented programming (OOP) concepts to ensure modularity, maintainability, and extensibility.